Search

 Bava Kamma 43

-A husband inherits his wife’s property that was owned by her but not money that will be coming to her after her death.
-Therefore the ransom payment goes to her inheritors and not her husband.
-There is a discussion about money that is owed to the woman – is that considered in her hands or not?
+Why does the verse regarding a shor muad mention that the shor killed either a man or a woman?
+Rabbi Akiva learned from here that the ransom (kofer) payment for a woman goes to her heirs and not to her husband.
+This is because a husband inherits his wife’s property that was owned by her at the time of death, but not money that will be coming to her after her death.
+There is a discussion about money that is owed to the woman – is that considered in her hands at the time of death or not?
 Does it depend on if it is money or property?
-There is a 3 way argument about whether in a case where the animal killed without intent is there ransom payment and if one killed a slave, is there the payment of the fine of 30 shekalim?
-Is it integrally connected to the animal being stoned (if he is not stoned, there is no ransom or fine)?
+There is a three-way argument about whether there is a ransom payment for a case where an animal killed a person without intent and is there the payment of the fine of thirty shekalim if one killed a slave without intent?
+Is the ransom payment/fine for a slave integrally connected to the obligation to stone the animal (meaning, if the animal does not get stoned, there is no ransom or fine)?
+If there is no ransom payment or fine, would there also be an obligation to financially compensate the family for their loss?

 and subsequently married a Canaanite slave who had also been emancipated, and became pregnant from him, or if she was a convert who became pregnant from a male convert, and both the husband and wife died without heirs, the assailant gains by not having to pay, since there are no heirs.
 In any event, it is explicitly stated in the baraita that the beneficiary of the compensation due to her, including that which she would have received during her lifetime, is not her husband but rather her heirs.